KayTrust/proof-of-existence/eip-proof-of-existence.md

 ### Approaches

-This EIP defines two simultaneous approaches:
+This EIP defines two simultaneous approaches for verification of a given content:
-- Using a smart contract's state and logic to store and record hashes.
+- Using a smart contract's state and logic.
 This assumes trust to the smart contract's bytecode.
-- Using events to store and record hashes.
-This approach is less persistent, as events are not supposed to be use to store information, but it removes the need to trust a particular contract's logic as it relies on transaction-level features of Ethereum.
+- Using events.
+This approach is less persistent and also less efficient, as events are not supposed to be used to store information, but it does remove the need to trust a particular contract's logic as it relies on transaction-level features of Ethereum.

 ### Interface